René Laurentin: Life

-Laurentin was born October 19, 1917 in Tours, France, to Marie Jactel and Maurice Laurentin, an architect.
+Laurentin was born October 19, 1917, in Tours, France, to Marie Jactel and Maurice Laurentin, an architect.
 He is the brother of journalist Gregoire Laurentin.

 Laurentin attended secondary school at Sainte-Marie de Cholet.
 In 1934 he entered the Carmelite Seminary at the Catholic University of Paris.
 A student of neo-Thomist philosopher Jacques Maritain, Laurentin also studied at the Sorbonne.
 In 1938 he obtained two degrees: a Licentiate of Philosophy with a focus on the work of Saint Thomas Aquinas and a Licentiate of Letters - Philosophy from the Sorbonne.
 Called to serve in the French army during World War II, he was taken as a prisoner of war in Belgium in May 1940 and spent five years in detention at Oflag 4D in Germany.
 After his return, he was ordained to the priesthood on December 8, 1946.
 He went on to obtain a Doctor of Letters from the Sorbonne in 1952 and a Doctor of Theology from the Institute Catholique in 1953 (cum laude singulari prorsus).

 Teaching and Research

 In 1955, Laurentin was nominated to serve in the Pontifical International Marian Academy (l'Académie pontificale mariale internationale).
 Also in 1955, he was appointed Professor of Theology at the Catholic University of Angers.
 In the early 1960s he served as a consultant to the Preparatory Theological Commission of the Second Vatican Council on parts of the Marian doctrine in the Dogmatic Constitution on the Church.
 He also served as a correspondent for Le Figaro, where he contributed editorials on the council and the election of Pope Paul VI.

 In 1981 the Vatican authorized Laurentin to study the writings of Yvonne Aimée de Malestroit (Yvonne Beauvais) who was under consideration by the Congregation for the Causes of Saints.
 Laurentin has served on the theology faculty at the University of Florence and the University of Milan and has served as a visiting professor at several universities in Europe and North America.
 From the 1970s through the early 2000s, he taught courses at the International Marian Research Institute at the University of Dayton.
 Laurentin also served as Vice President of the French Mariological Society (Société française d’études mariales) from 1962 to 1997.

-Laurentin was a strong promoter of the purported apparitions at Medjugorje, which brought him into conflict with the local bishop.
-He was also a supporter of Vassula Ryden.
+Laurentin was a strong promoter of the purported Marian apparitions of Medjugorje, which brought him into conflict with the local bishop.
+He was also a supporter of Vassula Rydén.

-Lauretin's 1995 book An Appeal from Mary in Argentina gives an account of reported appearance of the Blessed Virgin Mary to Gladys Quiroga de Motta in San Nicolás de los Arroyos, Argentina beginning on September 25, 1983.
+Laurentin's 1995 book An Appeal from Mary in Argentina gives an account of reported appearance of the Blessed Virgin Mary to Gladys Quiroga de Motta in San Nicolás de los Arroyos, Argentina beginning on September 25, 1983.
 They were declared "worthy of belief" by the local ordinary Bishop Cardelli on May 22, 2016.

 Laurentin died on September 10, 2017, at the age of ninety-nine in Évry, a suburb of Paris.